Institute of Culinary Education Data Breach Affects 33k

 If you believe your personal information may have been compromised in this breach or receive a notice in the mail:

-• Carefully review any notice or communication you receive from The Institute of Culinary Education.
+• Carefully review any notice you receive from The Institute of Culinary Education and sign up for the free credit monitoring services offered.

 • Monitor financial accounts and credit reports for signs of identity theft.